commonpike/Circular/README.md

 	<div cc-alert="{{new Date()}}">What time is it ?</div>

-Additionally, this module is accessible as `Circular.alert` in javascript, and hence as `@alert` from circular/html.
-So
+Additionally, this module would be available as `Circular.alert` in javascript, and hence an expression like

 	{{@alert.name}}

-is available within your html.
+would print `alert` within your html code.